Non-SportingSmallFrance

 Temperament & Personality

-This breed tends to suit homes looking for a adaptable, playful, smart companion, with daily rhythms shaped by moderate energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a affectionate, playful, adaptable companion, with daily rhythms shaped by low energy, moderate barking, and moderate drooling.

 Coat type